Harmelodic/harmelodic.github.io/docs/software-engineering/index.md

 ---

+A (sort of) Software Engineering handbook.

 ## Contents

 - **Philosophy and Practices** - A section for general software engineering values, principles and practices, covering:
 	- Architecture
 	- Contracts & APIs
 	- Development
-	- Management / ways of working practices.
 	- Operations
+	- Organisational Operations (Management, Ways of working, etc.)

 Documentation & guidance for different engineering ecosystems: